 That solution is dynamic pricing backed by machine learning.
-For example, Wiser’s dynamic pricing algorithm uses competitive price intelligence to recommend new prices and reprice automatically.
+For example, Wiser’s dynamic pricing platform uses competitive price intelligence to recommend new prices and reprice automatically.

 Some data points considered are stock levels, consumer demand, and seasonality.
 The more SKUs repriced this way, the better the algorithm becomes at pricing your products.
 Data is continually collected to refine prices to best serve your business and your customers.